ngriffiths21/measles-dashboard/src/index.md

 The CDC Pink Book notes that people born before 1957 can be assumed immune to Measles.
 This is because they almost certainly got it as a child.[^5]

 About half of children got measles by age 6, and 90% of the population got it by age 15.
-Many diseases spread through contact with infected surfaces, or tiny droplets from a nearby cough; this virus is airborne, and it can be enough to walk into a room hours after an infected child was there.
+It spreads much easier than other diseases, which involve contact with infected surfaces, or tiny droplets from a nearby cough; this virus is airborne, and it can be enough to walk into a room hours after an infected child was there.
 It is often estimated that if no one had immunity, the average infected person would infect 12-18 other people.
 Estimates vary widely, with some much higher estimates in the literature as well[^11]; regardless, it is surely one of the most contagious diseases in the world.

 [^11]: [The basic reproduction number (R0) of measles: a systematic review](https://pubmed.ncbi.nlm.nih.gov/28757186/)

 [^5]: CDC, Pink Book, [Chapter 13: Measles](https://www.cdc.gov/pinkbook/hcp/table-of-contents/chapter-13-measles.html).

-In the years before vaccination there were a fairly steady, extremely high number of cases, but there were also dramatic improvements to medical care and nutrition, and these led to a decrease in the mortality rate.
+In the years before the vaccine, there were a fairly steady, extremely high number of cases, but there were also dramatic improvements to medical care and nutrition, and these led to a decrease in the mortality rate.
 For example, in 1926 there were 8,607 deaths from measles, with 6,746 among children less than 5 years old.
 In contrast, from 1956-1960 there were an average of 450 measles deaths per year.[^7]

 [^6]: CDC, [Mortality Statistics, 1926](https://www.cdc.gov/nchs/data/vsushistorical/mortstatsh_1926.pdf); U.S. Census, [Population Estimates, 1926](https://www2.census.gov/programs-surveys/popest/tables/1900-1980/national/asrh/pe-11-1926.pdf)

 [^7]: [Measles Elimination in the United States](https://academic.oup.com/jid/article-abstract/189/Supplement_1/S1/820569)

 Then the first vaccine was licensed in 1963.
-It was ridiculously effective.
+It was extremely successful.
 Initially the recommendation was to get a single dose of vaccine, and this was not a maximally effective schedule, but nevertheless resulted in an over 95% decrease in the number of annual cases.
-In 1989 it was recommended to get two doses, and this led to elimination of the disease in 2000.[^5] Today, outbreaks only occur in areas with lower than average vaccination rates, and cases in vaccinated or immune people are very rare.
+In 1989 it was recommended to get two doses, and this led to elimination of the disease in 2000.[^5] Today, outbreaks only occur in areas with lower than average vaccination rates, and rarely impact people who are vaccinated or immune.

 **To an unusual degree, the outcome of an exposure to measles is determined by vaccination status**.
 If the person isn't immune, they will probably get sick.
 If vaccinated, they won't.

-Importantly, Measles is also amenable to post-exposure prophylaxis, meaning vaccination *after* someone is exposed.
-The CDC recommends vaccination up to 72 hours after exposure for all those who are not already immune.[^12] Why does this work?
+Importantly, Measles is also amenable to post-exposure prophylaxis, meaning vaccination after a person is exposed.
+The CDC recommends vaccination up to 72 hours after exposure for all those who are not already immune.[^12]

 [^12]: CDC, [Measles Vaccine Recommendations](https://www.cdc.gov/measles/hcp/vaccine-considerations/index.html).

-The key is that Measles has a longer incubation period than many other diseases, with typically more than 10 days between first exposure and the appearance of any symptoms.
+This works because measles has a longer incubation period than many other diseases, with typically more than 10 days between first exposure and the appearance of any symptoms.
 The first signs are usually some combination of fever, cough, runny nose and pink eye.
 Then the characteristic rash appears a few days after initial symptoms.
 Measles patients are most contagious around 4 days before the rash starts and up to 4 days after it ends.
-Because the incubation period is so long and because it takes more than a week to become contagious, it is a good idea to get vaccinated soon after exposure, in order to prevent or weaken the infection before it has time to develop.
+Because the incubation period is so long and because it takes more than a week to become contagious, it is a good idea to get vaccinated soon after exposure, in order to halt or weaken the infection before it has time to develop.

 Note that measles is normally a childhood disease, though the reasons for this have shifted over time.
 Before the vaccine, nearly all children got infected, and this made them immune from being reinfected later in life.
 These days, most adults are vaccinated or immune; if vaccination rates decline in an area, it will be the unvaccinated children who are most vulnerable in the case of an outbreak.